 Personally, I love this kind of oddity!

 There is another in-house kind of mixing that is found in wood-block cards.
 It was customary in the late 18th and early 19th centuries to produce ten courts on one block and the two red jacks (x 5) on another, which meant that in some packs the red jacks don't match the other courts, if a maker used more than one type of court.
-There are a number of examples on recent pages: the Creswick packs on page 32 and the first Hall pack on page 31 (Type II with Type I red jacks).
+There are a number of examples on other pages of my blog: the Creswick packs on page 32 and the first Hall pack on page 31 (Type II with Type I red jacks).
 This practice finished with the modernizing makers such as De La Rue and Goodall, who printed all the courts together.

 The other kind of mixing, by outside interference, is more difficult to determine, though there are some clues.
 Some packs have been mixed up from use, careless handling (such as putting together different packs without regard to the backs or even front design when re-sorting two or more packs) and recent attempts to make up complete packs, sometimes even for purposes of deception.
 The clue here is either an obvious mismatch of makers, e.g. Goodall & Bancks cards in the same pack, or uneven wear throughout the pack, i.e. varying degrees of cleanness.
 On the other hand, there are two other possibilities: second-hand packs and packs released illegally.
 The first of these was regulated by taxation rules and such packs were supposed to be tax-wrapped and marked as second-hand.
 (See page 13 for a late 19th century example of imported second-hand cards from America.)
 It is fairly certain that dealers in second-hand cards did not always abide by the legal requirements.
-In the days of plain backs packs of this kind were typically made up of cards by different makers, but the wear is consistent, which tells us that the mixing happened a long time ago.
-Such a pack was recently offered on eBay: it had a James Hardy Exportation Garter AS with four genuine Hardy courts, four Type I Hunt courts and four Hunt HB1 courts.
+In the days of plain backs, packs this kind were typically made up of cards by different makers, but the wear is consistent, which tells us that the mixing happened a long time ago.
+Such a pack was offered on eBay a while ago: it had a James Hardy Exportation Garter AS with four genuine Hardy courts, four Type I Hunt courts and four Hunt HB1 courts.
 The number cards were not consistent, either, but the wear was.
 This suggests that it was a made-up, second-hand pack of the 1820s (the earliest date for the introduction of HB1 courts).
 It is likely to be an illegal pack, as Exportation ASs were not to be used for the home market.
 Other packs, which are consistent except for the AS, are also likely to have been illegally sold in this country, especially if the ace is an export one.
 The packs below share a lot of their court cards (i.e. they are from the same blocks), which are typical of those made by Hall.
 Indeed, the bottom pack has a Hall Garter AS, but the top one has a Hunt & Son, successors to Gibson, Exportation ace and the middle one a Wheeler's Ludlow ace.
+However, I should point out that I have more recently acquired a Hunt pack with Type II courts, which is clearly original.

 There must have been some kind of illegal trade in duty aces, whether they were sold to others without permission as waste-paper or as bankrupt stock.
 Hart duty aces, for example, appear in all kinds of packs: the following one has Hall courts and the lower one looks American in style.
 The aces are genuine, the packs are illegal.